-- Can help small businesses to retain valued employees
+- can help small businesses to recruit and retain valued employees

 Because of their worth, voluntary benefits, says BenefitsPro.com, have gone mainstream – which means that larger numbers of businesses are offering them (which means it’s likely that your competitors are offering something your star employees would like to have!).

 These benefits are popular because employees can choose what they want, customizing their own packages, making them a “key tool in an employer’s recruitment and retention strategies.”
 Companies are also using benefits portals to provide easier access to benefits “to help employees navigate as well as understand benefits offerings.”